 Exhibit your cat.
 Be prepared to answer questions about your pet's health record.
-The cat must be on a leash or in a cage, and should have been vaccinated not less than one month or more than one year before show.
+The cat must be on a leash and should have been vaccinated within one year of the show.
 Contact your veterinarian for more information.
 Posters are not allowed.
 Bring your pet record sheet.
-A member in the first year of this project may prepare a display to an activity completed in the project manual.
-Be prepared to discuss the activity and any results.
-This exhibit will be shown at the General Show.
-Only a first year member who does not show an animal may receive a premium for the display.